burrows/statechart/docs/classes/Node.md

 Define a condition function for this state.
 The condition function is called to determine which child state to enter when not otherwise specified.
-It must return the name of a child state.
+It must either return the name of a child state or `undefined`.
+When `undefined` is returned the default child will be entered unless this is a history state, in which case the most recently exited child will be entered.

 ```typescript
 s.state('myState', (s) => {